Tuft and Needle Original Mattress: Review in brief

 Tuft and Needle is lauded for its attentive customer service regarding refunds and replacements.
 However, some customers were unaware that the 100-night trial does not apply to Amazon purchases.
 Mattresses ordered via Amazon have a 30-night trial instead.

-Should you buy the Tuft and Needle Original mattress?
+Should you buy the Tuft and Needle Original?

-Yes.
-If you’re on a budget and don’t need anything sophisticated, the Tuft and Needle Original mattress should suit you.
-The top-layer adaptive foam will keep you relatively stable if you move around a lot at night, which makes it a good mattress for couples to consider.
+If you don't need anything sophisticated, the Tuft and Needle Original mattress should suit you.
+The top-layer adaptive foam will keep you relatively stable if you move around a lot at night, which makes it a good mattress for co-sleepers with varying schedules or a fidgety partner to consider.
 Setup is also dead easy and Tuft and Needle’s customer support is considered one of the best in the business.

 However, many users claim it isn't as durable as some similar memory foam mattresses, with only two foam layers and very little edge support.
-If longevity is something you’re seeking, try the Nectar Memory Foam mattress (from $499), which is comfortable, supportive, and will keep you cool throughout the night.
-It also includes a 365-night trial and a lifetime warranty.
+If longevity is something you’re seeking, the Nectar Memory Foam mattress should be on your radar.
+Not only does it currently undercut Tuft and Needle's prices, but it also comes with loads of free bedding, a lifetime warranty, and a full year to test it out.